Salesforce Sales Cloud vs HubSpot Sales Hub Comparison 2026

 Best for: SMB and mid-market sales teams that want CRM, sequencing, and reporting in one tool.

 The default CRM choice for SMB and mid-market sales teams.
-Free tier is genuinely useful.
+Free tier is usable for small teams.
 Pricing climbs once you need Professional or Enterprise reporting and automation depth.

 The data point that matters: HubSpot Sales Hub starts at Free / $20+ per user/mo (Starter).
 Unified CRM with sequencing, deal pipelines, and reporting.
 The deal-breaker pattern shows up in: Enterprise tier pricing climbs steeply once you cross 50 reps.